RafaelHernandezDeLoa/Adv-Verilog-Labs/README.md

 Consists of some projects I had to complete in this course which requires knowledge of Verilog, Systemverilog, C++, drivers, microcontroller concepts as well as experience using Vitis and Vivado

-I should disclaim how we are using someone elses mmio controller system..... and how some of the labes after 8 might lack the rest of the system. and contraints and stuff

-mention that some labs have the defualt functions still in it and the functions I have created are usally in the later/end part of the program.

-note: in the repo description (not here exactly, find it under settings???), mention the things one will find here.
-The use of spi, i2c,... ect.

-explain how multiplexers is a group or don't mention it...
+The SPI, PS2, Midterm 2 and Final project was created with the microcontroller system that Pong P. Chu used in his book "PGA Prototyping by SystemVerilog Examples: Xilinx MicroBlaze
+MCS SoC Edition"

+This microcontroller system is not shown in the SPI and PS2 labs sinces I only needed to change the main file but can be visable in the Midterm 2 and Final project.

-mention I have used the nexas  Nexys A7-100T
+I have used the Nexys A7-100T FPGA board to complete these projects.

-note: midterm 2 seems to be complete (with the file of complete micro controller so be aware of this)